wormhole-foundation/wormhole/docs/guardian.md

 1. The watcher observes a message published by the Wormhole core contract.

-2. On certain chains that do not have instant finality, the watcher waits until the block in which the observation was published reaches the appropriate state, such as the block is finalized, safe, or the integrator requested instant finality.
+2. On certain chains that do not have instant finality, the watcher waits until the block in which the message was published reaches the appropriate state, such as the block is finalized, safe, or the integrator requested instant finality.
-3. Whenever the watcher decides the block is finalized, it posts it to the processor via a golang channel.
+3. When the watcher determines the block containing the message has reached the designated finality, it posts it to the processor via a golang channel.

 4. The processor performs integrity checks on the message (via the governor and accountant).
 Either of these components may cause the observation to be delayed (the governor up to twenty-four hours, the accountant until a quorum of guardians report the observation).

-5. Once the observation clears the integrity checks, the processor signs the observation using the guardian key and posts it to an internal golang channel for batch publishing.
+5. Once the message clears the integrity checks, the processor signs the observation using the guardian key and posts it to an internal golang channel for batch publishing.

 6. The processor batches observations, waiting no more than a second before publishing a batch.
 The batches are posted